 By Fabrice NKURUNZIZA

 This paper examines the effect of a variate of drivers of economic growth in East African Community (EAC) countries from 1991 to 2018.
 This paper is devoted to the recent evolution of the sectoral output level and employment in East African Community countries, assessment of causes and covariates that are correlated, and which might help us to predict output across countries and over time in EAC.
 The authors modeled sectoral output in EAC using the spatial panel approach.
-The authors have empirically illustrated spatial Durbin model using the space-time data for output (GDP per capita), sectoral employment share, labor force and final consumption expenditure over 28 years from 1991-2018.
+The authors have empirically illustrated the spatial Durbin model using the space-time data for output (GDP per capita), sectoral employment share, labor force, and final consumption expenditure over 28 years from 1991-2018.
 Based on a sample of 5 East African Community countries over 28 years, the paper revealed some interesting results.
-First, it was found that in 1991 the majority of EAC countries (Uganda, Burundi, and Tanzania) were characterized by both with higher people employed in agriculture -more than 75 percent of total employment- coupled with higher share of agriculture sector in GDP-40 % to 50 %-.
-This has evolved and countries like Rwanda, Tanzania, and Uganda in 2018, have seen their share of added-value of agriculture in GDP declining to less than 30 percent, and people employed by agriculture sector declining to less than 70%.
+First, it was found that in 1991 the majority of EAC countries (Uganda, Burundi, and Tanzania) were characterized by both with higher people employed in agriculture -more than 75 percent of total employment- coupled with a higher share of agriculture sector in GDP-40 % to 50 %-.
+This has evolved and countries like Rwanda, Tanzania, and Uganda in 2018, have seen their share of added-value of agriculture in GDP declining to less than 30 percent, and people employed by the agriculture sector declining to less than 70%.
 Nevertheless, the agricultural sector continues to employ most of the labor force in East African community countries.
-Another key finding is that a country’s economic growth is affected by the performance of its neighbors, where the results suggested the spillover effects from employment in service as a percent of total employment and the final consumption expenditure.
+Another key finding is that a country’s economic growth is affected by the performance of its neighbors, where the results suggested the spill over effects from employment in service as a percent of total employment and the final consumption expenditure.

 d.
 The effect of short term bank loan financing on financial performance of manufacturing Small and Medium Enterprises (SMEs) in Rwanda By : Vedaste Byombi Kamasa and Charles Ruranga